Alemenew/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **1-confused_smiley** This script is used for printing confused smiley

 **2-hellofile** This script is used to display the content of /etc/passwd

+**3-twofiles** This script is used to display two files at ones by using the less command